 Choosing a Toothbrush and Toothpaste

 There are a ton of different toothbrushes out there.
-And even though they can all effectively remove plaque, you still want one that’s comfortable and within your price range.
+And even though they can all effectively remove plaque if you use them correctly, you still want one that’s comfortable and within your price range.
 First, you’ll need to decide if you want a manual or electric brush.
 Some studies have shown that electric toothbrushes remove plaque and prevent gingivitis better, but they’re also more expensive.

 Either type will keep your teeth healthy if you use it right, so just choose a brush that fits your mouth and your budget well.
 Make sure to get the correct bristle stiffness, too.
 They come in soft, medium, and hard, but dentists recommend soft bristles for most people, since hard ones can erode the enamel if you use too much pressure.